If a picture is worth a thousand words, choosing the right image can make your landing page say much more in a compact space.

 6. Top Shelf Blogging – E-Book Landing Page from Pat Flynn

-What Stands Out: There’s no shortage of resources aimed at aspiring bloggers, but Top Shelf Blogging founder Jeff Stephens sets his blogging resource guide apart with sheer quantity and a heartfelt landing page.
+What Stands Out: There’s no shortage of resources aimed at aspiring bloggers, but Top Shelf Blogging founder Jeff Stephens sets his blogging resource guide apart with the sheer quantity and a heartfelt landing page.
 He promises “over 200 tools and resources in more than 50 different categories” up top and—crucially—zooms in quickly to specify that it’ll include everything “from finding free images to mastering social media analytics.”

 Jeff gets even more specific in the middle of the page, explaining exactly how to use the guide and previewing what it looks like through mini-screenshots.
 He wraps up with a personal letter to readers that almost anyone in his audience could see themselves in: “ If you have landed on this page, I’m pretty sure you are just like me.
 I have a full-time job and a family, but I’m also building something more online.”